 Ms. Smith has been featured in numerous national publications including: the Washington Post, National Journal, the New York Times and the Wall Street Journal and writes regularly on current events for the Huffington Post and the Daily Beast.
 Smith is an experienced and sought after commentator as a crisis management expert.
 She frequently appears on major television networks such as CNN, MSNBC, FOX News, NBC, ABC, and CBS to offer commentary on topical issues of the day.
 Ms. Smith also lectures on crisis management before corporate boards, academic institutions, and other professional groups.

 Prior to her legal career, Ms. Smith worked as a writer and public affairs specialist for several publications and private organizations headquartered in Washington, D.C.
 She received a Bachelor of Science degree in Public Relations from Boston University and graduated from the American University Washington College of Law where she was the first African-American woman to serve as Executive Editor of the Law Review.

 As a result of her wide ranging and ground breaking career, Shonda Rhimes, creator of ABC’s hit television dramas Grey’s Anatomy and Private Practice, developed a television drama about the world of crisis management inspired by Ms. Smith.
 The series entitled, Scandal, revolves around the life and work of a professional fixer.
 Ms. Smith serves as Co- Executive Producer of the project and provides insight and technical expertise on crisis management issues.

-Ms. Smith is the author of a forthcoming book, Good Self, Bad Self, on crisis management to be published by Free Press, an imprint of Simon & Schuster, Inc., and to be released in April 2012.
+Ms. Smith is the author of a book, Good Self, Bad Self, on crisis management published by Free Press, an imprint of Simon & Schuster, Inc., and released in April 2012.
 She has received numerous communications and leadership awards and is active in community service.